 This program was approved by the Graduate Medical Education Committee in January 2007.
 The first trainee began in July 2007.

-The goal of this position is to enable the trainee to gain expertise in pediatric trauma, enhancing an opportunity to apply for a more formal general pediatric surgery or trauma fellowship, or if he or she has completed training in pediatric general surgery, will enhance their expertise in pediatric trauma in anticipation of a subspecialization in this area.
+The goal of this position is to enable the trainee to gain expertise in pediatric trauma which will enhance their opportunity for application for a more formal general pediatric surgery or trauma fellowship in the future, or if they have already completed training in pediatric general surgery, it will enhance their expertise in pediatric trauma in anticipation of sub-specialization in this area.

 None at this time.